Emurgo/yoroi-frontend/docs/specs/code/TRANSACTION_MEMO.md

 The first strategy is to store memos in a single file per wallet.
 The file would contain a JSON dictionary in which each entry is a mapping from a transaction ID to a UTF-8 encoded memo.
 The advantage of this strategy is the simplicity of having a single file to be encrypted, signed, uploaded and downloaded.
 Nevertheless, this also has a few notably disadvantages:

- * The file will eventually get bigger and bigger as memos are added, and it could eventually surpass the local storage limits (~10MB).
+ * The file will eventually get bigger and bigger as memos are added.
 A file versioning scheme could be considered in that case.
- * Querying for a subset of memos (ie. last 10 memos) would require querying for the entire file (from the external service).
+ * Querying for a subset of memos (ie. last 10 memos) would require querying for the entire file from the external service.
  * If two instances of the same wallet upload a memo at the same time, there will be a merge conflict.
 In the case of Dropbox, they handle this scenario by creating a **conflicting copy** of the file and maintining both files, passing on the responsability of merging them to the app.

 ### Single folder per wallet, single file per transaction.